-(4) Only licensed participants may be allowed in the ring or cage or designated locker rooms.
+(4) Only licensed participants or individuals approved by the department may be allowed in the ring or cage or designated locker rooms.

 (5) Amateur contestants may not currently or have ever been a professional fighter in any combative sport.
 This includes mixed martial arts, boxing, karate or any other form of a combative sport.
 Any contestant found in violation will be subject to disciplinary action.